 Robotic welding explained in detail

-In robotic welding, the welding process is automated by the use of robots, which perform and handle the welding based on a program, which can be reprogrammed to suit the intended project.
+In robotic welding, the welding process is automated with robots, which perform and handle the welding based on a program, which can be reprogrammed to suit the intended project.
 Robotic welding is a highly advanced version of automated welding, in which machines conduct the welding, but welders still control and supervise the process.

 The use of robotic technology allows for precise and quick results, less waste, and greater safety.
 The robots are capable of reaching otherwise inaccessible locations and can perform complicated and precise weld lines and welds more quickly than in manual welding.
 This frees time for manufacturing and allows for more flexibility.